-An Emergency Change Advisory Board ((ECAB) if no ECAB has been established) may be held if risk, and priority necessitate an emergency change.
-The Change Manager or their designee is responsible for convening an emergency change meeting.
-Representatives of the CAB and change implementation team that would be responsible for providing information about the emergency, stakeholders (as appropriate), as well as individuals that would be responsible for facilitating the change should be present.
-Change enablement procedures must be maintained for emergency changes.
+An ECAB (or IT emergency change review team if no ECAB has been established) may be held in the event that risk and priority necessitate an emergency change.
+The Change Manager or designee is responsible for convening an emergency change meeting.
+Representatives of the change review team and change implementation team that would be responsible for providing information about the emergency, stakeholders (as appropriate), as well as individuals that would be responsible for facilitating the change should be present.
+Change management procedures must be maintained for emergency changes.